 Learn about a fundamental building block for interoperability between IIS and other systems: the HL7 standard.
 Download quick reference guides on HL7 basics:

-An introduction to data quality dimensions and strategies.
-Download quick reference guides on data quality:
+An introduction to data quality dimensions and strategies for maintaining and improving data quality in an IIS.

 This series of historical spotlights tells stories from the history of IIS through the lens of different key themes: